-BitTorrent File System (BTFS) is a next-generation file-sharing protocol utilizing the TRON network and the BitTorrent ecosystem.
-Current mainstream public blockchain platforms focus on computational tasks but lack cost-effective, scalable, and high-performance file storage and sharing solutions.
-Meanwhile, centralized storage systems inherently contain many issues:
+BitTorrent File System (BTFS) is a next-generation file sharing protocol in the BitTorrent ecosystem.
+Current mainstream public blockchains mostly focus on computational tasks but lack cost-effective, scalable, and high-performing file storage and sharing solutions.
+In the meantime, centralized storage systems are troubled by many intrinsic problems:

 - Centralized trust